 If involved in clinical research, as determined by the Institutional Review Board (IRB), the PI is either:

 - An employee of the University and, if a physician, is a member of Banner University Medical Group or Dignity-St. Joseph's Hospital and Medical Center, or a Campus Health Services' Physician; or

 - A clinical practitioner employed by the Southern Arizona VA Health Care System and whose research is conducted in the College in which his/her protocols would be conducted most appropriately, as determined by the University; or

-- A physician appointed as an affiliate or associate by the College of Medicine Phoenix, performing clinical work in the Phoenix Metro Area and covered under institutional affiliation agreements that cover research relationships
+- A physician appointed as an Affiliate by the College of Medicine Phoenix or Tucson, performing clinical work, and covered under institutional affiliation agreements that cover research relationships

 Visiting Professors with a formal relationship with a University Department and Investigators involved in research as defined by the IRB shall: